speedata/publisher/doc/manual/doc/description-en/xmlediting.md

 The dialog must be confirmed with `OK`.
 If you now open a layout XML file, it should be automatically connected to the schema and you get full editor support (command completion, tool tip help, validation).

+If the XML editor support RelaxNG with Schematron, it is advisable to activate that support for enhanced error reporting while editing.